Ella-Hoeppner/Quoot/README.md

 ## To Do:
 ### high priority
-* finish adding `eval_args` argument to standard functions
 * 2-argument signature for range
 * implement list functions handling of lazy lists
   * functions to change:
     * take, drop, rest, concat, and cons should return lazy lists iff their inputs are lazy
     * last shouldn't clone when calling fully_realize
   * add a `strict` function that fully realizes a lazy list, like clojure's `doall`
-* `def`
-  * only usable as a top-level form
-    * for now at least, could later try to let it be used as an alternate syntax for `let` that applies to anything after it in a block, like the HVM syntax
-  * I think this will be one of the only operators that requires special logic?
 * `eval`
   * should optionally take an environment
     * guess I need to implement hashmaps first...